 Once you’ve settled on your design, work with your general contractor to develop a comprehensive building plan and determine how much wiggle room there is in your budget.
 A good general contractor will be honest with you and help you prioritize your ideas, balancing them against zoning, timeframe, land constraints and other realities of the custom home building process.

 Remember also to factor in soft costs that aren’t a part of your direct construction costs, such as the paperwork/ fees associated with procuring your land and movers for your furniture.
 You should also understand that you’ll likely have to pay for a new mortgage if you still need to be arranged during the building process.

 When you’ve finalized your design, the next step is to review and approve the construction drawings.
 This process can take time as you consider every option and fine-tune your design.
 Be bold, ask questions, and make modifications as needed.
 This is a major investment; you want to ensure your design meets your needs.

 It’s also the right time to settle on a budget.
 Working with your builder to determine what is financially feasible and realistic for you is best.
 This will help you prioritize your desires, which can help keep you from building beyond your budget.
 Additionally, establishing a budget early allows you to confidently begin interior selections, knowing you have the funds for the items most important to you.
-Many custom home builders have long-standing relationships with contractors and can often pre-select materials for you to reduce delays due to product shortages or scheduling issues.
+Many custom home builders in Miami Florida have long-standing relationships with contractors and can often pre-select materials for you to reduce delays due to product shortages or scheduling issues.